 Flush Mounted Ceiling Fan Buying Guide

-A flush mounted ceiling fan is one that is installed directly into the ceiling, rather than being hung from a downrod.
-This means that there are fewer visible parts, and the fan itself is more aesthetically pleasing.
+A flush-mounted ceiling fan is installed directly into the ceiling, rather than being hung from a downrod.
+This means fewer visible parts, and the fan is more aesthetically pleasing.

-Flush mounted ceiling fans are ideal for rooms where you want to have a clean look and make a statement.
-They’re also great for smaller spaces, because they won’t take up much vertical space (and therefore won’t make the room feel cramped).
+Flush-mounted ceiling fans are ideal for rooms where you want a clean look and to make a statement.
+They’re also great for smaller spaces because they won’t take up much vertical space (and therefore won’t make the room feel cramped).

 Flush Mounted Ceiling Fan – Explained

-When you’re deciding between a flush mount or an air-suspended ceiling fan, it’s important to consider your personal style and what you want your room to look like.
-For example, if you’re going for a more traditional look, then a flush mount ceiling fan may not be right for you—you might want something with more decorative features like crystals or glass around its light fixture instead.
+When deciding between a flush mount or an air-suspended ceiling fan, you must consider your style and what you want your room to look like.
+For example, if you’re going for a more traditional look, then a flush-mount ceiling fan may not be suitable for you—you might want something with more decorative features like crystals or glass around its light fixture instead.